robertbraeutigam/scan/README.md

 may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

-Devices must send Announcements through UDP when they come online.
+Devices must always announce themselves when they become available.
+The announcement is sent according to network configuration either as a UDP broadcast or TCP connection to gateways.

 Devices must answer Identity Queries through a TCP connection.
 If there is already a TCP connection to the device requesting, then that connection must be used.
-Otherwise a TCP connections needs to be established first.
-This connection must be closed after the reply is complete, if it becomes unused.
+Otherwise a TCP connection needs to be established first.
+This connection must be closed after the reply is complete, if it is otherwise unused.

-Devices should remember the query Id answered for 10 seconds, if received through UDP.
+Devices should remember the last query Id answered for 10 seconds, if received through UDP.
 This is because it is likely the query will be received multiple times, but should be answered only once.

 ### Message Choreography

-All communication happens through TCP connections.
 There can be only one logical connection between any two parties.
 If a logical connection already exists, that must be used.
 If not, a new logical connection needs to be established.
 If there is already a TCP connection between the source and the target, that TCP connection must be used.
 If not, a new TCP